morarupasukaru/devdocs/README.md

 Summary of topics about development of web applications with focus on the stack Angular + Spring Boot.

+*see also [sandbox](https://github.com/morarupasukaru/sandbox) projects having basic examples of the webstack concepts*

 * **frontend**
   * basics
     * [HTML](frontend/HTML.md) (Hypertext Markup Language) defines the meaning and structure of web pages